nervousapps/GPTenterprise/README.md

 }
 ```

-The final product can be found in the final_product field of the json object contained in production file in the specified output directory.
+The final product can be found in the final_product field of the json object contained in "production_<company_name>.json" file in the specified output directory.

 ### Environement variables (config file)